hydrology-tep/documentation/source/quick-start-manual/qsm4.rst

 	Figure 4: Enter Discussions in Your Community

-2. Log in with your Terradue-account.
-You are directed to Terradue’s discuss page with top discussions in your community, see Figure 5.
+2. You are directed to Terradue’s discuss page with top discussions in your community, see Figure 5.

 .. figure:: includes/qsm4-f5.png
 	:align: center